How to form simple sentences in Swahili

 Examples

-The man is big.
+The houses are big.

 Free Swahili lesson